 In his poem, “A Christmas Childhood”, Patrick Kavanagh evokes “the wonder of a Christmas townland, the winking glitter of a frosty dawn”.
 This is a place that I see vividly as I look out today on a grey, dark, Belgian day.
-It is in keeping with this evocation that I find myself remembering December childhood evenings in my hometown of Galway, ambling, carefree, along the farmers’ market, under the shadow of St Nicholas’ Church clock tower, watching the last of the Christmas trees being haggled for; the scraggy, final remnants left standing against the railings of St Patrick’s National School, like some bereft, abandoned souls.
+It is in keeping with this evocation that I find myself remembering December childhood evenings in my hometown of Galway, ambling, carefree, through the farmers’ market, under the shadow of St Nicholas’ Church clock tower, watching the last of the Christmas trees being haggled for; the scraggy, final remnants standing forlornly against the railings of St Patrick’s National School; bereft, abandoned souls.

 Here, on the corner of Bowling Green, we children watched in horror as huge, red-faced men reeking of Guinness sold live turkeys and geese then swiftly wrung their necks with brutal precision for their expectant clientele.
 And it was from this very well-trodden street that one of the most important women in the history of modern literature emerged.
 Her expatriate narrative reconnects me not just to my Christmas childhood, but to those people who have gone before us, and remain with us, especially at this time of year: a concatenation of the living and the dead.